 Before coming to Scotland, and ultimately Edinburgh in search of work, while Burke was serving in the militia, it has been suggested by some (Edwards) that Hare may already have been in England at this point, working in the hop fields in Kent as a seasonal labourer.

-There seems to be very little information of Hare before his time in Edinburgh, with Edwards even suggesting that he too could have been serving in the militia like Burke to help fill gaps in his whereabouts.
+There seems to be very little information about Hare before his time in Edinburgh, some suggesting that he might also have been serving in the militia like Burke to help fill gaps in his whereabouts.

 Burke and Hare’s Wives